AED – Defibrillator Information, Tips, & Advice

-First, what is an AED?
+AEDFirst, what is an AED?
 What is a defibrillator?
-An AED (Automated External Defibrillator) is a portable electronic device that can audibly prompt and deliver an electric shock that will disrupt or stop the heart’s dysrhythmic electrical activity.
+AED stands for Automated External Defibrillator.
+It is a portable, battery powered, electronic device that can audibly prompt and deliver an electric shock that will disrupt or stop the heart’s dysrhythmic electrical activity.
 The shock will not start a dead heart, but it will stop certain lethal rhythms and give the heart a chance to spontaneously re-establish an effective rhythm on its own.
 According to the American Heart Association, CPR rescue attempts using electric defibrillation or AEDs improves survival rates by as much as 49%.
-Also be sure to checkout our aed reviews area.

 AED Procedure